borisdev/resume/resume.md

 - Led building new observability systems
 - Leader in the GA release of a large analytic product feature
 - PhD research in creating new data analysis methods to track inequality
-- Engineering tools: microservice backend stack, Splunk, Lightstep
+- Engineering expertise in microservice, distributed backend systems
-- Data science tools: PySpark, Pandas, Numpy, BI (Splunk, Tableau)
+- Data expertise in Language AI, analytic methods, and observability

 ## Career goal